swiftlang/swift-evolution/proposals/NNNN-property-delegates.md

 -> Value`) and `init()`.
 To cover all of these cases, we would need a several related-but-subtly-different protocols.

-The second issue that, even if there were a single `Propertydelegate` protocol, we don't know of any useful generic algorithms or data structures that seem to be implemented in terms of only `Propertydelegate`.
+The second issue that, even if there were a single `PropertyDelegate` protocol, we don't know of any useful generic algorithms or data structures that seem to be implemented in terms of only `PropertyDelegate`.

 ## The 2015-2016 property behaviors design